 Recently, in Anchorage, Alaska, a woman’s shelter ran into problems with anti-discrimination laws.
 A faith-based women’s shelter had been established to provide a haven for battered women, the victims of abusive husbands and boyfriends.
 One evening a man, drunk and bleeding from facial wounds, showed up at the facility.
 He said he was a woman and demanded admittance.
-Instead, someone from the shelter drove him to a hospital where he was treated for his injuries.
+Instead, someone from the shelter drove him/her to a hospital where he/she was treated for his injuries.
 Later, this man/woman (transgender) filed a complaint with the city’s Equal Rights Commission claiming that she was denied housing at the shelter.
 A shelter spokesman said that the abused women at the shelter were terrified at the thought of admitting transgenders, and, if forced to do so, the shelter would probably close.

 Transgender women (biological males) have occasionally dominated women’s track and field events.
 Should there be any restriction on their participation?
 Should there be separate contests or different awards for transgenders?

 One problem with transgenders is self-identification.
 In the United States, LGBT supporters accept such self-identification as honest and true, and they demand that the rest of us accept such self-identification without question.
 In this regard, perhaps we can learn something from the British.

 According to some British experts, enabling individuals to change their gender in law by a process of self-declaration has profound implications for the safeguarding of children, women and vulnerable adults.
 This is not because transgender people as such represent a safeguarding threat.
 It is because empirical evidence shows that the overwhelming majority of sex offenders are male, and that persistent sex offenders are often skilled manipulators who go to great lengths to gain access to those they wish to abuse.
 One way they can do this is by claiming to identify as women, either to gain access to single-sex spaces or to take up roles which are normally reserved to women for safeguarding reasons.